-Other Facts: After graduating from military academy in Egypt, el-Sisi began in the infantry corps and later rose to command a mechanized infantry division, then Egypt's northern military zone.
+After graduating from military academy in Egypt, Sisi began in the infantry corps and later rose to command a mechanized infantry division, then Egypt’s northern military zone.

-Timeline: February 2011 - Following Hosni Mubarak's ouster, is appointed director of military intelligence and reconnaissance.
-He also becomes the youngest member of the Supreme Council of the Armed Forces (SCAF), the interim military authority comprised of senior military leaders.
+February 2011 - Following Mubarak’s ouster, is appointed director of military intelligence and reconnaissance.
+Sisi also becomes the youngest member of the Supreme Council of the Armed Forces (SCAF), the interim military authority comprised of senior military leaders.

-June 26, 2011 - El-Sisi pledges to Amnesty International that the Egyptian army will no longer subject female detainees to "virginity tests."
-Months earlier, el-Sisi had confirmed that forced "virginity tests" were performed on women arrested at the March 9 protests and defended the practice.
+June 26, 2011 - Sisi pledges to Amnesty International that the Egyptian army will no longer subject female detainees to “virginity tests.”
+Months earlier, Sisi had confirmed that forced “virginity tests” were performed on women arrested at the March 9 protests and defended the practice.

-August 12, 2012 - President Mohamed Morsy appoints el-Sisi as minister of defense and commander-in-chief of the armed forces.
+August 12, 2012 - President Mohamed Morsy appoints Sisi as minister of defense and commander-in-chief of the armed forces.

-July 3, 2013 - Egypt's military removes Mohamed Morsy from power and reportedly holds him under house arrest.
-In a televised speech to the nation, el-Sisi says that Morsy "did not achieve the goals of the people" and failed to meet the generals' demands that he share power with his opposition.
-El-Sisi also says that Adly Mansour will serve as interim president.
+July 3, 2013 - Egypt’s military removes Morsy from power and reportedly holds him under house arrest.
+In a televised speech to the nation, Sisi says that Morsy “did not achieve the goals of the people” and failed to meet the generals’ demands that he share power with his opposition.
+Sisi also says that Adly Mansour will serve as interim president.

-July 16, 2013 - In addition to retaining his positions as defense minister and leader of the armed forces, el-Sisi is also sworn-in as deputy prime minister.
+July 16, 2013 - In addition to retaining his positions as defense minister and leader of the armed forces, Sisi is also sworn-in as deputy prime minister.

 January 2014 - Is promoted to field marshal.